 As A finished smashing bits of the various colored leaves, I labeled each glass by taping on a matching leaf to the back of the glass so we could remember what it looked like.

-Now came the stinky part of the experiment!
+Now came the stinky part of the chromatography activity!
 A carefully poured a couple tablespoons of rubbing alcohol into each glass until the crushed leaf bits were covered.

 Next, I placed the glasses in Pyrex dishes and poured boiling water around (not in!) the glasses to warm up the alcohol.
 By warming the rubbing alcohol, we sped up the process of drawing the pigments out of the leaves.
 You can also cover the glasses with plastic wrap and wait overnight for the pigments to dissolve in the alcohol.